toradex/ota-docs/README.md

 # Getting started with OTA
 :pencil:
-If you are **new to Toradex** and just purchased a module, our Getting-Started guide is a good place to begin (come back here after familiarizing yourself there)

 **Running TorizonCore is a pre-requisite for using Toradex OTA**
 You can learn about torizon on our developer site: https://developer.toradex.com/software/torizon